Ota Tokyo, Japan Travel Guide

 The Yokohama Red Brick Warehouse now houses unique boutiques and cafes.
 Yamashita Park offers a green oasis along the bay, hosting the historic Hikawa Maru ocean liner.

-Yokohama Chinatown buzzes with action and authentic food.
-Motomachi Shopping Street contrasts with upscale European-inspired settings, while Yamate Bluff district holds Western-style houses and gardens.
+Yokohama Chinatown buzzes with recreation and authentic food.
+Motomachi Shopping Street is different from upscale European-inspired settings, while Yamate Bluff district holds Western-style houses and gardens.

 Panoramic views of the city and bay from one from Japan's tallest buildings.